-The Best Juicers of 2019
+The Best Juicers of 2020

 Ultimately, if you want high-quality juice that will waste the least amount of produce, we recommend the Omega Nutrition Center.
 The price tag isn’t something to laugh at, but you won’t find a comparable juicer at a better price.

+Whether it was spinach, or kale and apple, or grapefruit, the cups of juice it made were free of pulp, smooth, and delicious.
+The plunger is dual-sized which is useful, as it allows you to push down both large and small ingredients with ease.
+This one is also easy to clean.
+You can easily lift up the pulp basin and clean the components either in the sink or in the dishwasher, as they’re dishwasher-safe.
+The included brush is also very useful for getting rid of the residual pulp that’s stuck on the sieve.

+It’s loud but you probably won’t be dealing with the noise for too long, as its powerful motor can get the work done within seconds, much faster than my Vitamix pro-style blender.
+Like many juicers, this NutriBullet is bulky.
+Before purchasing one for yourself, you may want to make sure you have enough cabinet storage space or that you’re willing to dedicate a permanent spot for a juicer on your countertop.

-Hi, I’m Cassidy, Reviewed’s kitchen editor and former star employee of the first organic juice bar and cafe in Toms River, New Jersey.
+Hi, I’m Cassidy, Reviewed’s kitchen editor and former star employee of the first organic juice bar and cafe in my hometown.
 Well, “star” is probably a stretch—but I did work summers from ages 17 to 19 at this shop around the corner from my house, where I used both household centrifugal juicers and industry-level cold press machines (aka masticating juicers) to serve up fresh juice to customers.
-When I wasn’t carefully crafting the store playlist or sneaking free baked goods from the counter, I was actually learning quite a lot about juicing.
+When I wasn’t carefully crafting the store playlist or sneaking free baked goods from the counter, I was actually learning quite a lot about juicing (and making smoothie bowls).

 Some of what I learned I now know to be false, or at least unconfirmed by the scientific community.
 For example, the cafe operated on the belief that cold press juicers preserve more nutrients in produce than centrifugal ones can, which isn’t entirely true.
 I also sold a ton of “juice cleanses”—bottles upon bottles of cold-pressed juice designed to be consumed in place of food for up to two weeks—that I now know are a dangerous, largely unnecessary form of crash dieting.
 I’ll go into more detail later about the science behind these claims, but for now it’s worth noting that juicing should be incorporated into a well-balanced diet, not used as your sole method of getting nutrients for any period of time.